physrisk/website-source/articles/2026/veritasium-on-power-law-distributions.md

 Title: Veritasium video on power-law distributions
 Date: 2026-01-20 08:00
 Author: Aleksejus Kononovicius
-Tags: video, Veritasium, statistics, Ising model, self-organized criticality, Barabasi-Albert model
+Tags: video, Veritasium, statistics, Ising model, self-organized criticality, Barabasi-Albert model, power-law distribution
 Slug: veritasium-on-power-law-distributions
 Status: draft

-In a recent video [Veritasium](https://www.youtube.com/@veritasium) talked about a topic close to our heart - power-law distributions!
+In a recent video [Veritasium](https://www.youtube.com/@veritasium) talked about a topic close to our heart - [power-law distributions](/tag/power-law-distribution/)!
 It is a neat video, which covers a lot of important models and concepts.
 And it also explain the implications of power-law distributions on everyday life.
 We invite you to watch it, and maybe revisit our posts on some of the models